 Minimum Wage Laws

-In 2020, the statewide minimum wage in California is $13.00 per hour (or $12.00 per hour for employers with 25 or fewer employees).
+In 2023, the statewide minimum wage in California is $15.50 per hour.
 However, in some cities and counties, the minimum wage may be higher than the California minimum wage.10

 The California minimum wage is set to continue to increase every year between 2017 and 2023, based on the following schedule:11

 |Year||California Minimum Wage for Employers with 26 or more employees||California Minimum Wage for Employers with 25 or fewer employees|

 The California Labor Code requires meal breaks and rest breaks during the workday, based on the number of hours worked.